Battle of Plovdiv (1878): Converging towards battle

-Gurko has split the Turkish forces into 2.
+Gurko had split the Turkish forces into 2.
 The first detachment numbered 15,000 men and was located at Radomir, south of Sofia.
 The 2nd had about 20,000 and was located at Samokov.
 20,000 reinforced the 1st detachment and scattered the troops around Ihtiman.
 Gurko responded by sending Wilhelminov's 9th corps to the 2nd detachment at Samokov and cut off their retreat and attack the rear of the 2nd's at Trajan's pass.
 Krüdener's army was to intercept and attack the Turkish right.
 8 battalions, 8 squadrons, and 14 guns were left in Sofia to protect the rear of the columns and guard the stores captured there.

 The Russians reached the Turkish positions on the morning of the 11th.
-After a misunderstanding of a armistice being declared, Wilhelminov didn't attack for almost 24 hours.
+Due to a misunderstanding regarding the declaration of an armistice, Wilhelminov didn't attack for almost 24 hours.
 He took Samokov on the same day, losing only 150 men.
-The Turkish left, however, retreated early after hearing Sulieman's order to evacuate Trajan's gate after the battle a day before.
+The Turkish left, however, retreated early after hearing Sulieman's order to evacuate Trajan's Gate after the battle a day before.
 The Turks also reached the Maritsa valley before the 6 battalions of the advanced guard under Shuvalov's advanced guard to intercept them due to the artillery which had to be delayed because of the icy slopes.
 The next day, they captured 300 ox-carts left behind by the Ottomans.
-They found 8000 men under Faud Pasha the next day with strong positions on the Topolnitsa river.
-Russian forces, in no position to go for a full assault, could only skirmish while the Ottoman army and Faud retreated with 20,000 men on the 14th with a 1500 strong cavalry rearguard.
-He destroyed any bridges and went along country roads instead of main roads.
+They found 8,000 men under Faud Pasha the next day with strong positions on the Topolnitsa river.
+Russian forces, in no position to go for a full assault, could only skirmish while the Ottoman army and Faud retreated with 20,000 men on the 14th with a 1,500-strong cavalry rearguard.
+He destroyed any bridges they came across and went along country roads instead of main roads.